 - All nominations must pertain to Ohio state, regional, or local history.
 Nominated projects must be completed by July 1, 2023.

 - Any person or project is eligible to be nominated for the program; however, the nominator (person or group) must be a member of the Ohio Local History Alliance.

-- Submitted materials become the property of the Ohio Local History Alliance unless return is requested and a self-addressed stamped envelope is provided.
+- Submitted materials become the property of the Ohio Local History Alliance unless return is requested.

 - Nominations may be described or reviewed in the newsletter and electronic publications of the Ohio Local History Alliance without specific permission.

 Soon after the deadline, a group of reviewers will evaluate the nominations.
 It is anticipated that the review will be completed in August and the award recipients announced by the end of the month.
-The awards will be presented at the Ohio Local History Alliance annual meeting in October.
+The awards will be presented at the Ohio Local History Alliance’s annual meeting, which will be held on October 7, 2023.
 The recipients or their representatives should attend to accept the award.